By Olya Amburg

-One of my favorite words in the yoga vocabulary and the notion that makes any resolution effective is santosha.
+One of my favourite words in the yoga vocabulary and the notion that makes any resolution effective is santosha.
 It is one of the niyamas or the virtues, steps of the eightfold path of yoga described by Patanjali.
 The word originates from sam “completely” and tosha “contentment”.
-While a complete contentment would have a different meaning for everyone, when it comes to the resolution Santosha can be expressed in a couple of ways.
+While complete contentment would have a different meaning for everyone, when it comes to the resolution Santosha can be expressed in a couple of ways.
 In action doing your best and willingly learning from any result.
 You can also set your mind to be content with the full effort equal to full victory.
 Try to express santosha with your looks by simply smiling more often!

 This practice will make our happiness more present and less dependent on some specific New Year resolves.

-Last, but not least, if you are not sure what is your big resolution for the upcoming year, remember about another yogic notion of ahimsa or non violence.
+Last, but not least, if you are not sure what is your big resolution for the upcoming year, remember about another yogic notion of ahimsa or non-violence.
 And apply it to yourself.

 You are just a very special being with a very unique path.
 Release yourself from what you know about the New Year resolutions.
 Even from the advice above if it does not resonate.